energetic-erick/shakesearch/README.md

 [x] Fix OOB bug resulting in server panic
 [x] Case-insensitive queries (index lowercase, search lowercase) [x] Highlighting search terms with `<strong>`
-[ ] Prevent slicing in middle of runes/words
+[x] Prevent slicing in middle of runes/words
-[ ] Combine nearby results
+[x] Separate lines in UI and prevent slicing in the middles of lines if possible [ ] Combine nearby results
 [ ] Index by work (parsing script to split up by work + show results by work)